-Opinion
+1. Opinion

-In our opinion the financial statements of Quadgas Holdings TopCo Limited (the 'parent company') and its subsidiaries (the 'group'):
+In our opinion:

-- give a true and fair view of the state of the group's affairs as at 31 March 2023 and of the group's profit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards (IFRSs); - have been properly prepared in accordance with the requirements of the Companies (Jersey) Law, 1991.
+- the financial statements of Quadgas MidCo Limited (the 'parent company') and its subsidiaries (the 'group') give a true and fair view of the state of the group's and of the parent company's affairs as at 31 March 2023 and of the group's profit for the year then ended; - the group financial statements have been properly prepared in accordance with United Kingdom adopted international accounting standards and International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB); - the parent company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, including Financial Reporting Standard 101 "Reduced Disclosure Framework"; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.